 During World War II my grandmother made candy.
-She knew that with sugar rationing, candy making would be a nice little cottage industry, that she could make money with and help support the family.
-I remember seeing a cookbook just for candy at her house one day, and she told me about her little candy-making venture.
+She knew that with sugar rationing, candy making would be a nice little cottage industry, one that she could make money with and help support her family.
+Later when I was old enough to notice a cookbook just for candy making, with pride she told me about her little candy-making venture.
+She also explained that is reason, there would be a few pieces of homemade candy on every dessert tray she prepared.
+But I also think candy making, while providing needed income for the family, also offered her own sweet tooth a treat!
+No Sunday dinner at Grandmother's or my own home as a child was without dessert...

-First off, anyone having a cookbook just for candy is a great person to have as a Grandmother!
-But it all started to make sense to me.
+Anyone lucky enough to have a Grandmother with a candy making cook book on her shelf in the kitchen, is pretty lucky indeed!
+Now as a grandmother myself, it all makes sense to me.
 A homemade household makes for a happy home.
 Sure she could have just gone to the store for candy to give us when we visited, but she didn't.
 And because she did not, I got a loving lesson about my own heritage.
+One I live and offer to my own family as well.
+But in truth, we do buy candy from the store as well.
+Why?
+Because not every candy recipe is a easy as this one...and I have not as yet, developed my Grandmother's skill in candy making.

-But there was just one problem, I was afraid of the whole soft-ball stage, the brittle threads in the cold water stage, and most of all the candy thermometer!
-Yep, I was a candy baby...and fortunately, I found this recipe and started taking back my candy-making fears.
-So yes, let's make Toffee, shall we? because the hardest part of this recipe is waiting for it to cool!
+For me, there was just one problem with candy making, I was afraid of the whole soft-ball stage, the brittle threads tested in cold water stage, and most of all the candy thermometer!
+Yep, I was a fearful candy making baby in my own kitchen...and then, one day I found this recipe and started taking back my candy-making fears.
+I even have a candy thermometer in the drawer and have begun to expand my repertoire.
+So yes, let's make Toffee, shall we? because the hardest part of making this recipe is waiting for it to cool!
+And I skipped showing how to break and package Easy to Make Toffee, my guess is, you already know how.

 - walnuts